-Learning Support
+Learning Support – Penola Centre

-The Learning Support Faculty implements a wide variety of strategies to support students with their learning, as well as any barriers to their learning, encouraging them to achieve their potential.
+The Learning Support Faculty implement a wide variety of strategies to support students with their learning, as well as any barriers to their learning, encouraging them to achieve their potential.
 Collaborating with families, staff members and outside agencies is critical to the effectiveness of the support provided by the Learning Support staff to the students.

 Personalised Plans are developed for all students by adopting a collaborative approach.
 Furthermore, students requiring additional assistance with their transition to the College are catered for by arranging additional transition visits, meetings with families and communication with previous schools.